ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_distributing.rst

 To get your API token:

-* To get an API token for Galaxy, go to the `Galaxy profile preferences <https://galaxy.ansible.com/me/preferences>`_ page and click :guilabel:`API Key`.
+* To get an API token for Galaxy, see `the Galaxy documentation <https://galaxy.ansible.com/ui/token/>`_.
-* To get an API token for Automation Hub, go to `the token page <https://cloud.redhat.com/ansible/automation-hub/token/>`_ and click :guilabel:`Load token`.
+* To get an API token for Automation Hub, see the  `Red Hat automation content documentation <https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/>`_.

 .. _galaxy_specify_token: